erik-adelbert/aoc/2024/README.md

 Today's problem seems to be a tribute to Perl by [u/topaz](https://x.com/ericwastl/status/1465082878073753600?lang=en), the creator of AoC.

 Note: I may revisit this solution at some point.

+## Day 4

+For today's solution, I opted for a sub-matrix matcher that makes multiple passes over the original matrix.
+It identifies 8 sub-matrices for 'XMAS' and 4 for a valid X-MAS.
+On the plus side, there's no need for boundary checks, and the matching process is fast.
+However, the downside is that it requires 12 passes over the original data.
+That said, the performance is acceptable for now.

+## Day 5

+Today's problem is certainly a brain teaser, but a straightforward approach can still be surprisingly effective.
+The key insight is that to move from one page number, a, to another, b, it must hold that `a ∈ rules[b]` which is `b is greater than a`.
+This is the heart of the challenge:

+- Part 1 requires verifying that every page number in a given set satisfies this rule.
+- Part 2 involves sorting the page numbers so that this rule holds true throughout.